A story with high stakes will draw your audience in and make your story feel more important.

 Your story will follow your Protagonist, your main character, on their journey to try and get something they want or need in their lives.
 The stakes of your story are how much your character will suffer if they fail.
 The higher the stakes, the tenser and more dramatic your story will be.

-Motivating Your Character
+High Stakes Motivate Your Character

 Whatever it is they want, you have to show your audience why it matters.
 Something in that characters life is unsatisfactory, and they want to change it.
 This explains why they are motivated to change it, but there has to be a risk involved.